 - The AEGIS ASIA CSP PROGRAMME utilizes the Microbe Free Solutions Halo OXtm HMC-S, which is a trusted EPA registered sanitizer (99.999% reduction), with no-rinse approval.
-It has proved effective with 5-minute-contact times for a wide variety of viruses including norovirus (Feline Calicivirus as surrogate), HIV-1, respiratory syncytial virus, rotavirus, hepatitis B, hepatitis C, influenza A, and H1N1 (formally called swine flu).
-Additionally, the sanitizer’s anti-bacterial, anti-fungal and odour removal capabilities, help in dealing with the problem organisms and the problem causing products they produce.
+It has proved effective with 5-minute-contact times for a wide variety of viruses including norovirus (Feline Calicivirus as a surrogate), HIV-1, respiratory syncytial virus, rotavirus, hepatitis B, hepatitis C, influenza A, and H1N1 (formally called swine flu).
+Additionally, the sanitizer’s anti-bacterial, anti-fungal, and odor removal capabilities, help in dealing with the problem organisms and the problem causing products they produce.

-The above tools complement the practices and PPE used by healthcare professionals working in high risk areas such as open fields, transportation, triage, general hospital care, and quarantine facilities.
+The above tools complement the practices and PPE used by healthcare professionals working in high-risk areas such as open fields, transportation, triage, general hospital care, and quarantine facilities.

-AEGIS ASIA CSP PROGRAMME HMC products clean, sanitize, and bond to hard surfaces such as building components (doors, floors, walls and ceilings), furnishings (desks, mess-hall tables, examination tables, bedframes, chairs, etc.), and equipment (microscopes, instrument trays, centrifuges, etc.).
+AEGIS ASIA CSP PROGRAMME HMC products clean, sanitize, and bond to hard surfaces such as building components (doors, floors, walls and ceilings), furnishings (desks, mess-hall tables, examination tables, bed frames, chairs, etc.), and equipment (microscopes, instrument trays, centrifuges, etc.).

 They also work well with soft surfaces such as mattresses, clothing (scrubs, surgical gowns, face masks, HAZMAT suits, etc.).
-All AEGIS ASIA CSP PROGRAMME HMC products come in ready-to-use five gallon containers, and are applied by either an atomizing sprayer (120v) or hand pump fogging sprayer.
+All AEGIS ASIA CSP PROGRAMME HMC products come in ready-to-use five-gallon containers and are applied by either an atomizing sprayer (120v) or hand pump fogging sprayer.

 The AEGIS ASIA CSP PROGRAMME HMC is ideally suited for providing added protection for the personnel involved in the humanitarian relief efforts in West Africa, their patients, and the host nations’ medical resources.
 It can also provide the US State Department’s embassies and deployed military personnel a far more sanitary and safer environment than is currently available.

-The AEGIS ASIA clean, sanitize, and preserve programme and the specially formulated HMC products deliver antiviral and hygiene capabilities that predict excellent inactivation of the known types of the Ebola virus (a negative-sense, RNA enveloped virus).
+The AEGIS ASIA clean, sanitize, and preserve the programme and the specially formulated HMC products deliver antiviral and hygiene capabilities that predict excellent inactivation of the known types of the Ebola virus (a negative-sense, RNA enveloped virus).
 For comparison, the following viruses have been tested and performance claims allowed by the US EPA for the Halo OXtm HMC-S: